A Ridiculous Rule Is Allowing 'True Detective' To Go Up Against 'Breaking Bad' At The Emmys

-When the Emmys air Monday, HBO’s hit series “True Detective” will go head-to-head with AMC’s “Breaking Bad” in one of the closest races of the night.
+HBO’s hit series “True Detective” will be going head-to-head with AMC’s “Breaking Bad” at the Emmys this year.

-The mystery crime thriller received a total of 12 nominations this year including nods for both Matthew McConaughey and Woody Harrelson for Outstanding Actor in a Drama Series and Outstanding Drama Series.
+Among its 12 nominations, the series received nods for both Matthew McConaughey and Woody Harrelson for Outstanding Actor in a Drama Series and Outstanding Drama Series.

 While that sounds fair, both shows were incredibly talked about in the past year receiving high praise from critics and fans alike, some say it makes little sense for the HBO series to be sitting alongside “Breaking Bad” during its final season.